IMPORTANT NOTICE ABOUT BSBI'S RESPONSE TO COVID-19

 The Society’s centrally-organised public programmes across the UK and Ireland have been impacted by restrictions related to COVID-19.
 Please see our news and events pages on our website to check on the status of our activities.

-Where activity away from home is permitted, please take sensible precautions based on your own circumstances:
+Where activity away from home is undertaken, please take sensible precautions based on your own circumstances:

 - maintain social distancing at all times, including when travelling to and from sites